SampathKumarKolichalam/SampathKumarKolichalam/README.md

 - Integrated Redis caching, improving API performance for financial reports and queries.
 - Migrated from monolithic architecture to microservices, enhancing scalability and service isolation.
 - Wrote unit and integration tests with JUnit and Mockito, improving code reliability and reducing production defects.
-- Used Docker, GitHub Actions, and Azure Kubernetes Service for deployment and infrastructure management.
+- Used Docker, GitHub Actions, and AWS Kubernetes Service for deployment and infrastructure management.
 - Delivered features iteratively in Agile sprints using JIRA.

 ---